ITIL 4 and ITIL 5 Service Value Systems (SVSs) Explained: Guiding Principles, Practices, and Service Value Chain

-Let’s talk about the ITIL 4 service value system.
-You might have noticed that ITIL v3 was “superseded” by ITIL 4 in 2019 with the release of the ITIL 4 Foundation publication.
-Much has changed and thus there’s a lot to get one’s head around – starting with the ITIL 4 service value system.
+Let’s talk about the ITIL 4 and ITIL (Version 5) service value systems.
+ITIL v3 (2011 Edition) was “superseded” by ITIL 4 in 2019 with the release of the ITIL 4 Foundation publication.
+Much changed between ITIL v3 and ITIL 4 and thus there’s a lot to get one’s head around – starting with the ITIL 4 service value system.
+The ITIL (Version 5) service value system is explained at the end.

 This article quickly explains what the ITIL 4 service value system is and what it contains across the ITIL 4 service value system itself, the ITIL guiding principles, the ITIL 4 service value chain, and the ITIL management practices.